NYDrewReynolds/overtime/readme.md

 Implement and test this behavior by allowing a user of the calculator to specify the `double_daily_overtime_threshold`.

-## Phase 5

-You're becoming an expert in overtime law!
-Bringing us back to the programming world, we admit we made it a little easy for you to determine what punchcards belong to what days and weeks.
-In the real world, all we know are start and end times, so we must compute the day and week indices ourselves.

-Implement and test this behavior by removing the `day` and `week` fields from `Punchcard`, and replacing them with `start_time` and `end_time`, both Time types.
-You may assume that Sunday is the first day of the week.

-**Hint:** You may still keep some internal representation with the `day` and `week` fields, which may allow you to keep your main `calculate` algorithm the same or very similar.

-**Warning!** Punchcards may span the length of a day or week!
-For example, if someone works from Friday 8PM - Saturday 2 AM in one job, while they worked a single 6 hour shift, it actually counts as 4 hours for Friday and 2 hours for Saturday.
-This means someone who works a 14 hour shift may not get any overtime at all if it falls within the right range.

-## Phase 6

-Here's a curveball you may have expected: the cutoff between days is actually not always as nice as midnight.

-Above, whenever it says "week" or "day", these words actually have specific meanings that can vary from company to company.
-A company can decide that their workweek starts on Tuesdays at 8 AM.
-A week is thus defined as a 168-hour interval after this weekday and start hour, and a day is defined as a 24 hour period after this start hour.

-As a quick example on how this interacts with Phase 5... let's say a company pays daily overtime at 8 hours and starts their weeks on Tuesdays, 8 AM.
-This means that if someone starts a shift Friday morning at 4 AM, and works until 1 PM that day, they are not eligible for overtime because technically they worked from 4 AM - 8 AM (4 hours) for the previous day ("Thursday"), and 8 AM - 1 PM (5 hours) for the current day (Friday).

-Similarly, if someone worked 10 hours on Saturday, 10 hours on Sunday, 10 hours on Monday, and 12 hours on Tuesday (9 AM - 9 PM), they would not qualify for any weekly overtime because the week "cutoff" is Tuesday 8 AM -- in the first workweek they would have worked 30 hours, and 12 so far in the second one.

-Implement and test this behavior by allowing a user of the calculator to specify the `week_start_hour` and `week_start_day`.

 ### Got this far?
 Ask us how much weirder overtime law can get ;)